aryeelab/aryeelab.dfci.harvard.edu/_pages/about.md

 #  image: prof_pic.jpg
 # address: >
 #    <p>Dept of Data Science, Dana Farber Cancer Institute</p>
-#    <p>Dept of Biostatistics, Harvard T.H.
-Chan School of Public Health</p>
-#    <p>Epigenomics Program, Broad Institute</p>

 news: false
 social: true
 ---

-We are part of the Department of Data Science at Dana Farber Cancer Institute, the Department of Biostatistics at the Harvard T.H.
-Chan School of Public Health, and the Broad Institute.

 We develop and apply computational methods to learn how spatial organization in tissues is related to normal and disease cell states.
-We study organization at multiple scales ranging from the tissue level architecture that governs cell-cell interactions, to the packaging of euchromatin and heterochromatin in the nucleus, down to the individual DNA loops that connect genes to their regulatory elements.
+We study organization at multiple scales of organization, ranging from the tissue level architecture that governs cell-cell interactions, to the packaging of euchromatin and heterochromatin in the nucleus, down to the individual DNA loops that connect genes to their regulatory elements.

 <div class="d-flex justify-content-center">
   <h5>Gene expression is regulated by spatial organization at multiple scales:</h5>